NATIONAL INVESTOR RELATIONS INSTITUTE

 2. Eligibility - Any member in good standing may be elected.
 Directors are intended to be drawn from that pool of individuals who, by nature of their experience in the profession, are widely regarded by the membership on issues related to investor relations.

 3. Term of Office - Two of the director positions are reserved for the immediate past chapter presidents, who are invited (not elected) to serve for a two-year term immediately following their presidency.
 Other director positions serve for one-year terms, with no specified limit, but individuals nominated for these positions must stand for election annually.
-Exception: The term for the Treasurer may not exceed two (2) consecutive years in order to ensure oversight of the chapter’s funds and good corporate governance.
+Exception: The term for the Treasurer may not exceed three (3) consecutive years in order to ensure oversight of the chapter’s funds and good corporate governance.

 4. Nomination - Directors will be nominated by a committee that will include at least, but not be limited to, three members of the standing officers and directors, as determined by the president.
 Chapter members are encouraged to alert the officers of their interest in becoming a candidate for director, although candidates preferably will have served as a chapter officer.